jimjonesbr/rdf_fdw/README.md

 #### String Functions

-The following [string functions](https://www.postgresql.org/docs/current/functions-string.html) are supported by `rdf_fdw` and are pushed down to SPARQL as `FILTER` expressions when possible:
+The following [string functions](https://www.postgresql.org/docs/current/functions-string.html) are supported by `rdf_fdw` and are pushed down to SPARQL as `FILTER` expressions if whenever possible:

 | SQL | SPARQL| Availability |
 | -- | --- | --- |